Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 2. Polish your ideal candidate profiles

 Creating an ideal candidate profile for every role is far from a waste of time.
-When used correctly, it can become an invaluable hiring tool, used to:
+Just as marketers develop customer personas to target their efforts, a candidate profile can become an invaluable hiring tool used to:

 How can you implement this recruitment strategy?

 Don’t let your ICPs gather dust!
-For them to work, you need to continually review and refresh your ICPs for every new role, by following these 7 steps.
+For them to work, you need to continually review and refresh them for every new role by following these seven steps.

-Conduct a thorough job task analysis for every new role – giving you the data you need to create accurate job descriptions, as well as helping to identify skills gaps and benchmark performance standards.
+Conduct a thorough job task analysis for every new role to gather the data you need to create accurate job descriptions, as well as helping to identify skills gaps and benchmark performance standards.

 3. Optimize your candidate sourcing process

-Given that 85% of the workforce don’t even scan job boards, optimizing this stage of the recruitment process, can bring big rewards.
+Given that 85% of the workforce doesn’t even scan job boards, optimizing this stage of the recruitment process can bring big rewards.

 How can you implement this recruitment strategy?